artefactual/atom-docs/user-manual/add-edit-content/accessions.rst

 .. warning::

-   These changes will stay in effect until an :term:`administrator` returns to the global settings menu via |gears| **Admin > Settings > Global** and returns the Accession mask to the default setting.
+   These changes will stay in effect until an :term:`administrator` returns to the global settings menu via |gears| **Admin > Settings > Identifiers** and returns the Accession mask to the default setting.
 Don't forget to do this, or all your new accessions will appear to be legacy accessions!

 .. _disable-accession-mask: